 Lastly, it will require the participation of at least half of the number of flats held by qualifying tenants in the premises.

 It is strongly advised to obtain a professional valuation of the freehold from a surveyor with specific experience of the 1993 Act.
-We can assist you in recommending a surveyor to calculate the likely cost should you require such a recommendation.
+We have close relationships with a number of specialist surveyors and can assist you in recommending a surveyor to calculate the likely cost should you require such a recommendation.

 The surveyor’s valuation will normally provide a range of values: